Handling Complex Brain Injury Claims in North Carolina

 The soft gray matter that comprises your brain controls every function in your body, making the BIANC statistics particularly alarming.
 In addition to TBI, damage to the brain cells can happen because of hypoxia or pressure.
 You can sustain a brain injury in a variety of ways, including:

-• Brain herniation describes conditions that put pressure on the brain inside the skull, such as brain tumor, hemorrhaging, stroke and brain inflammation
+• Brain herniation describes conditions that put pressure on the brain inside the skull, such as brain tumors, hemorrhaging, stroke, and brain inflammation

 The symptoms of head injury depend on the location and severity of the damage to brain tissues.
 Although all head injuries are considered serious, medical therapy may help improve your symptoms of mild brain damage, such as: